mandiragh/mandiragh/README.md

 - Developed dashboards and reports to monitor sales performance and optimize financial operations.

 📚 Currently Learning:
--Advanced machine learning algorithms and model optimization techniques.
+- Advanced machine learning algorithms and model optimization techniques.
--Enhancing skills in data engineering and cloud computing.
+- Enhancing skills in data engineering and cloud computing.

 💬 Let's Connect:
-www.linkedin.com/in/mandirag |
+- www.linkedin.com/in/mandirag |
-mghimire@clarku.edu
+- mghimire@clarku.edu

 🔥 Fun Fact and Beyond Data:
   When I’m not working and learning about data, you can find me writing poems, dancing, playing tennis, or exploring new places.
 I’m deeply passionate about supporting differently abled communities and continually strive to make a positive impact in this area.